The turmeric

 Health benefits of turmeric

-Turmeric contains curcumin , an active ingredient with powerful anti-inflammatory properties.
+Turmeric contains Curcumin, an active ingredient with potent anti-inflammatory properties.
 Studies have shown that curcumin can reduce inflammation in the body, which may be helpful in treating conditions like arthritis.

 Curcumin is also associated with improved brain function.
 It is capable of promoting brain cell growth and has the potential to slow neurodegenerative diseases.
 The plant can also influence heart health.
 The plant's antioxidant properties can improve heart health and thus reduce the risk of heart disease.